 to achieve its goals in bringing prosperity to

-miners and democratized access to robotic
+contributors and democratized access to robotic

 technology.